cdfoundation/sig-security-supply-chain/framework.md

 4. Scanning tools are able to identify all files, packages, installed systems, containers and cloud services that contain the commit.
 ### Example Scenario - Authenticity and Integrity
 1. Developer commits code
-2. Build system verifies code authenticity and integity
+2. Build system builds code
-    * Was code provided by allowed committer?
+    * Was code provided by an allowed committer?
     * Was code received the same as code committed?
     * Build system outputs build artifacts
-3. Release system verifies build artifact integrity
+3. Release system releases code
-    * Were build artifacts provided by allowed builder?
+    * Were build artifacts provided by an allowed builder?
     * Were build artifacts received the same as build artifacts produced?

 ### Example Scenario - Chain of Custody